VinAiello/ELK-Project/README.md

 ###### We want to specify this folder to have the keys placed in, "/.ssh/id_rsa/".
 * Now in Azure, we want to search for the "Virtual Machine" option and click "Add" so that we can start our first machine.
 * We want to make sure we are placing this VM in our previously made resource group, so in that option make sure we specify our RedTeamRG.
-* We want to name our first VM something that will make it easy to identify, so I have named mine "Jump-Box-Provisioner".
+* We want to name our first VM something that will make it easy to identify, so I have named mine "Jump-Box".
 We also want to set the region of this VM to the same as we did for our resource group.
 * For the "Image" selection, we will select the Ubuntu Server 18.04 option, and for the "Size" we can use the "Standard - B1s" which will have 1 CPU and 1 RAM, enough power for what we need in this VM.
 * Next, down where it says "Authentication Type" we want o make sure we select "SSH Key" since this is how we will validating the connection and accessing our cloud server.
 We can create a username to use to login in with, in my case I used RedAdmin, and then in the window we paste our public key we generated before.
  ###### We get this by going back to our terminal and running the command, cat ~/.ssh./id_rsa.pub, which should display our public key.